MicrosoftDocs/Console-Docs/docs/getstdhandle.md

 Some applications operate outside the boundaries of their declared subsystem; for instance, a **/SUBSYSTEM:WINDOWS** application might check/use standard handles for logging or debugging purposes but operate normally with a graphical user interface.
 These applications will need to carefully probe the state of standard handles on startup and make use of [**AttachConsole**](attachconsole.md), [**AllocConsole**](allocconsole.md), and [**FreeConsole**](freeconsole.md) to add/remove a console if desired.

 Some applications may also vary their behavior on the type of inherited handle.
 Disambiguating the type between console, pipe, file, and others can be performed with [**GetFileType**](/windows/win32/api/fileapi/nf-fileapi-getfiletype).

+### Handle disposal

+It is not required to [**CloseHandle**](/windows/win32/api/handleapi/nf-handleapi-closehandle) when use is complete.
+The returned value is simply a copy of the value stored in the process table.
+The process itself is generally considered the owner of these handles and their lifetime.
+It is placed in the table on creation depending on the inheritance and launch specifics of the [**CreateProcess**](/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw) call and will be freed when the process is destroyed.

+The case to manipulate the lifetime of these handles manually with **CloseHandle** is if intentionally trying to replace or block other parts of the process from using these handles going forward.
+Remember that `HANDLE` is a numerical value so another thread storing it locally will not necessarily be updated when the value from the table is updated with **SetStdHandle**.
+Closing the value will close it process wide and the next usage of the stored copy will encounter an error on **ReadFile** or **WriteFile** accordingly.

+Guidance for replacing would be to get the existing `HANDLE` from the table with **GetStdHandle**, use **SetStdHandle** to place a new `HANDLE` in that is opened with **CreateFile** (or a similar function), then to close the retrieved handle.

+There is no validation of the values stored as handles in the process table by either the **GetStdHandle** or **SetStdHandle** functions.
+Validation is performed at the time of the actual read/write operation such as **ReadFile** or **WriteFile**.

 ### Attach/detach behavior